-The first few lines ask for basic information, such as your name, address, and Social Security number.
-On line No. 5, you enter the number you calculated from the personal allowances worksheet.
+The first few lines ask for basic information, such as your name, address and Social Security number.
+On line 4(b), you enter the number you calculated from the deductions and adjustments worksheet.

-If you filled out the two-earners/multiple jobs worksheet, you need to enter the final number from that worksheet on line No. 6 of the W-4.
+If you filled out the two-earners/multiple jobs worksheet, you need to enter the final number from that worksheet on line 4(c) of the W-4.

 For those who worry about withholding too little from their paycheck, you can also opt to withhold additional money from your pay.
-Just enter the extra amount you want to withhold on line No. 6.
+Just enter the extra amount you want to withhold on line 4(c).

-If you’re tax-exempt, you have to write in “exempt” on line No. 7.
+If you’re tax-exempt, you have to write in “exempt” on line 4(c).

 Finally, you need to verify that the information is correct and sign and date the form.
 Once it’s done, you can submit it to your employer.

-Completing your W-4 is an important step when starting a new job.
+Completing your W-4 is an important step when starting a new job as a student or graduate.
 But it’s wise to review and update your W-4 periodically.

-If you get married or divorced, pick up a side hustle, or have a child, make sure you complete a new W-4 form and submit it to your employer.
+If you get married or divorced, buy a home, change careers, pick up a side hustle or have a child, make sure you complete a new W-4 form and submit it to your employer.

 Updating your form ensures the right amount is withheld and can even help put more money in your bank account.